Sense of Place

 Increasing the Sense of Place and investing in Placemaking tends to support the development of more accessible communities with multi-modal transportation systems.
 A Sense of Place means that people place a greater value of Community Livability.
 This often involves tradeoffs between Mobility and Accessibility.
 Without a Sense of Place, it makes sense to accommodate ever increasing automobile travel, even if this degrades existing communities, with wider roadways and an increasing portion of land devoted to parking facilities.
 A Sense of Place justifies more efforts to protect and enhance existing neighborhoods, even if that requires constraining vehicle traffic.

-New Urbanism and Smart Growth reflect a Sense of Place, and employ specific planning tools and transportation policies to enhance existing communities and protect landscapes.
+Complete Streets, New Urbanism and Smart Growth apply various planning tools and transportation policies to enhance existing communities and protect landscapes.
 Transit Oriented Development is often used as a community redevelopment tools, reflecting a Sense of Place.

 A Sense of Place places more emphasis on brownfield reclamation and greenspace preservation (Land Evaluation).
 This improves existing communities, rather than degrading currently undeveloped lands, and by increasing development within existing urban areas, helps support more multi-modal transportation systems, rather than creating more automobile-dependent development at the urban fringe.

 A Sense of Place means that residents invest personally in their community, for example, spending vacation time in their community and in nearby areas, investing their own money, and supporting additional public investments, when necessary, to protect and improve conditions.